WavePG/ti84/README.md

 MATRIXIT 1.1.7
 =
-The program **MATRIXIT** easily solves, and shows all the steps to get an augmented matrix in reduced row echelon form (rref).
+The program **MATRIXIT** easily solves and shows all the steps to get an augmented matrix in reduced row echelon form (rref).
 To input, put a 3x4 Matrix in using 2nd+Matrix > Edit > [A].
 Original Matrix *has* to be [A]